ponyatov/NUC970_NonOS_BSP/doc/gcc.md

 ## clean up after toolchain build

-After toolchain build we have a lot of temporary files, so ant end of process we must do @ref clean
+After toolchain build we have a lot of temporary files, so ant end of the process we must do @ref clean

 ```